context

 471,016.77

-1. Suzano's consolidated net revenue per note #28 of the ITR/DFP Financial Statements.
-To find out more, visit: https://ri.suzano.com.br/Portuguese/Informacoes-Financeiras/Central-de-Resultados/default.aspx.
+1. Suzano’s consolidated net revenue is detailed in Note #28 of the ITR/DFP Financial Statements.
+For additional information, visit: https://ri.suzano.com.br/Portuguese/home/

 Additional information

-To learn more about emissions data, go to the "Greenhouse gas (GHG) emissions and methodology" indicator.
+To learn more about emissions data, visit the “Greenhouse Gas (GHG) Emissions and Methodology” indicator.
 For net revenue indicators, visit this link.
-See the "Climate change at Suzano" indicator for more information on mitigation initiatives.
+For additional details on mitigation initiatives, see the “Climate Change at Suzano” indicator.

-3. The selection of methodologies for quantification, data collection, and the use of emission factors is based on the recommendations of the ABNT NBR ISO 14064-1 standard (ABNT, 2007).
-The following methodological references were also used to prepare the 2024 base year inventory:
+3. The choice of quantification methods, data gathering, and emission factors follows the guidelines of the ABNT NBR ISO 14064-1 standard (ABNT, 2007).
+For preparing the 2025 base-year inventory, additional methodological references were also used:

-• The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) (2004);
+The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, published by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) in 2004.

-• Guides, guidelines, and calculation tools from the Getulio Vargas Foundation's Brazilian GHG Protocol Program (PBGHGP) (2023);
+Guides, guidelines, and calculation tools from the Brazilian GHG Protocol Program (PBGHGP), provided by the Getulio Vargas Foundation (2023);

-• IPCC Guidelines for National Greenhouse Gas Inventories, from the Intergovernmental Panel on Climate Change (IPCC, 2006);
+IPCC Guidelines for National Greenhouse Gas Inventories by the Intergovernmental Panel on Climate Change (IPCC, 2006).

-• Calculation Tools for Estimating Greenhouse Gas Emissions from Pulp and Paper Mills, do National Council for Air and Stream Improvement (NCASI - 2005).
+Calculation Tools for Estimating Greenhouse Gas Emissions from Pulp and Paper Mills, by the National Council for Air and Stream Improvement (NCASI – 2005).

-Following the principles for carrying out GHG inventories, we have considered, whenever possible, measurement data and emission factors closest to the local reality.
-We tried to avoid assumptions and secondary data, emphasizing primary data from our operations, which allows us to have accurate and reliable monitoring of the company's decarbonization practices.
-The GHG emissions accounting for the Greenhouse Gas Emissions Inventory published in the Brazilian GHG Protocol Program Public Register is regularly verified/audited by an independent third party.
+Following the principles for conducting GHG inventories, we prioritized measurement data and emission factors that best represent local conditions whenever possible.
+We aim to minimize assumptions and secondary data use, focusing primarily on data from our own operations.
+This approach helps us maintain an accurate and trustworthy record of the company’s decarbonization efforts.
+Additionally, the GHG emissions reported in the Greenhouse Gas Emissions Inventory, registered publicly under the Brazilian GHG Protocol Program, are regularly audited by an independent third party.